Leelu55/Articulus/README.md

 - Loading images :running: :running: :running: superfast was made possible with <a href="https://statically.io/">Statically</a> as CDN serving from the <a href="https://github.com/Leelu55/Articulus/tree/master/model/images">Articulus Github repo</a>

 - State management was done with the :superhero: superpowers of <a href="https://mobx.js.org/README.html">MobX</a>

+<b>Special thanks go out to the developers of:</b>

+- <a href="https://reactjs.org/">React</a> and <a href="https://reactnative.dev/">React Native</a> for making mobile app development so much fun

+- <a href="https://github.com/ak1394/react-native-tts">React Native TTS</a> and <a href="https://github.com/react-native-voice/voice">React Native Voice</a> for the Text-To-Speech and Speech-To-Text libraries

+- <a href="https://github.com/FormidableLabs/victory-native"> Victory Native</a> for their great chart and data visualization components library

+- <a href="https://github.com/react-native-svg/react-native-svg">react-native-svg</a> for SVG support library and <a href="https://github.com/gregberge/svgr">SVGR</a> for their SVG-to-JSX <a href="https://react-svgr.com/playground/">Playground</a>

+- <a href="https://fontawesome.com/">Font Awesome</a> for their icon set

+- <a href="https://github.com/software-mansion/react-native-reanimated">React Native Reanimated</a> for enabling really cool animations

 ## License